kencormack/pistar-lastqso/README.md

 - determining which log is the latest
 - the background process, forked to monitor whether MMDVMHost has the logfile open
 - a trigger phrase written to the log by that fork, which signals the main loop to exit
-- skipping past the trigger phrase when the loop re-starts (to prevent subsequent false exits from the loop)
 - automatically pause & resume monitoring when the current log has been closed/re-opened, or a new log started
+- the parsing of each log entry, and branching to the appropriate functions
+- all the display management stuff - the single most-used command in the script is "tput"

 The rest of the program is mainly parsing the log entries, managing the history and counters, and presenting the data on-screen.